-Buying car insurance can sometimes be overwhelming – especially if you’re a first time driver, or you’re not entirely sure what you should be looking for.
-Here are a few questions to ask yourself to help you choose the most suitable car insurance policy to meet your needs.
+Buying car insurance can sometimes be overwhelming – especially if you’re a new driver or you’re not entirely sure what you should be looking for.
+Here are a few questions to help you choose the most suitable car insurance policy to meet your needs.

 First things first – it’s important to understand the level of insurance cover you require for your car.
 The minimum legal requirement is third party only insurance.
 However, there are a range of insurance options available, including comprehensive car insurance, so it’s important to choose the cover that’s right for you.